 Rooms must be kept clean and orderly.
 Empty wastebaskets regularly.
-Trash must be disposed of neatly in the trashcans at the end of the halls.
-When you sweep your room do not leave excess residue in the hallways.
+Trash must be disposed of neatly in the trashcans located in each hall.
+When you sweep your room, don't leave excessive residue in the hallways.
 Do not leave bags of trash in the hallways, laundry rooms or bathrooms.
 Keep dirty clothes in laundry containers.

 Room inspection will be conducted periodically.
 When a room does not pass inspection, a warning will be given.
-Residents will have 24 hours to address Hall Supervisor concerns.
-Failure to comply could result in a \$30 fine.
+Residents will have 24 hours to address the expressed concerns.
+Failure to comply could result in a fine.